cloudfoundry/php-buildpack/docs/binaries.md

 ./binaries download --index=binaries/index.json my-binaries
 ```

 By default, the `binaries download` command will only download the most recent version of each package.
 In other words, it'll pull in the most recent version of PHP, HTTPD and Nginx.
-If you want the full list of available binaries, you can specify the `--latest` argument and set it to `False`.
+If you want to download the full list of available binaries, you can specify the `--latest` argument and set it to `False`.

 Ex: